Menu

 Once home to a booming Tweed industry, The Five Turret's architecture celebrates the rich history of the area and its connection to celebrated writer and Sheriff, Sir Walter Scott.

 The property is credit to the vision of the owners with artistic touches and warming textiles which have been used to enhance rather than dominate.
+Furthermore, The Five Turret's has been recently shortlisted for a Thistle Award.

 Bold colours have been used to great effect here, carefully balanced with heritage shades and reclaimed oak flooring which gives the property a relaxed, yet on-trend vibe.